SylvainGa/Tesla-Link/README.md

 ## Changelog since forking from srwalter:

+V7.11.8 Fixed more crashes reported through Error Reporting Application (ERA) and another (transparent) overhaul of the Glance code to hopefully fix the crashes on older watches.
+Let me know if it's unstable on your watch.

 V7.11.7 Fixed more crashes reported through Error Reporting Application (ERA) and made more robust the validation of data sent by the vehicle.
 I wish Tesla would standardized the data it sends across all models/features/years.

 V7.11.6 Fixed more crashes reported through Error Reporting Application (ERA) and optimized/made more robust the Glance, Data View and error reporting code.